baxiry/zaradb/README.md

 It can also provide superior performance compared to Mongo in many common use cases.

 **Installation**
-download zara pre-compiled from [here](https://github.com/baxiry/zaradb/releases), extract it, and run it as any program.

-Or compile it from soure:

 ```bash
 git clone --depth 1 https://github.com/baxiry/zaradb.git && cd zaradb && go build . && ./zaradb